Grant Township targets roads for upgrades

 Schmidt said the cost estimates came from the Oceana County Road Commission.
 He said the estimates all came over budget.
 “They estimated the high cost of asphalt.”

 “Tonawanda is kind of a travesty,” Township Trustee Jim Aebig said.
-Aebig made the motion to move foward with the Tonawanda Trail and 72nd Avenue projects.”
+Aebig made the motion to move forward with the Tonawanda Trail and 72nd Avenue projects.”
 That motion passed 4-0.

 Aebig said the township doesn’t have enough funds to keep up with maintaining the roads.